dramsvnr/tfrepo/04-outputs_locals/Day4.md

+**What we covered yesterday**
+- What is Variables
+- Variable declaration
+- Variable assignments
+- Variable Types

+**Day4:Topics**
+1. outputs
+2. locals

 **output**
 - Terraform outputs are like results you want Terraform to show you after it finishes creating resources.
 👉 Think of them as final values you want to display — such as resource names, IP addresses, URLs, or IDs.